 - test all sexually active patients under the age of 25 for chlamydia

 Afghanistan has a low rate of HIV (≤1%), so offer and recommend an HIV test if the patient:

 - falls into a high risk group

 - is newly registering in a high prevalence area

-Afghanistan has a low prevalence of hepatitis B, so:
+Afghanistan has an intermediate prevalence of hepatitis B, so: